-Creating a trust fund for minor children allows you to set rules for the use of your assets.
+Creating a trust for minor children allows you to set rules for the use of your assets.
 For example, you can dictate that a child can access the funds only after they reach a certain age.
-Until your child reaches the designated age, the executor or a named trustee could be allowed to use funds in the trust to pay for your children’s health care, education or upbringing.
+Until your child reaches the designated age, the named trustee could be allowed to use funds in the trust to pay for your children’s health care, education or upbringing.
 You could also, for example, stipulate that certain funds could only be used for college tuition payments.

 Should you use a Living Trust, Testamentary Trust or a Revocable Trust?

 There are a variety of types of trusts and each one provides different benefits.
 Trusts can help you: